-Investment by U.S. companies in Latin America and purchases of goods from the region contribute to prosperity, stability and good governance that advance U.S. national security.
+Investment by U.S. companies in Latin America and purchases of goods from the region contribute to prosperity, stability and good governance that advance U.S. security.
 In the same way, modest U.S. efforts to strengthen institutions and the rule of law in Latin America can help build citizens’ faith in democratic institutions and goodwill toward the U.S., making the region more resistant to threats such as terrorism and organized crime.

 The broad and interconnected security challenges faced by the region will continue to require police and military activities as part of internationally coordinated responses.
 That will make continued close security cooperation a necessary part of the ongoing partnership between Washington and the countries of the region.

 Latin America and the Caribbean today have many options in terms of regional institutions through which to pursue economic, political and military relationships.
 This interconnectivity makes it more important than ever for the U.S. to engage the region respectfully, as a partner with shared interests.
 Wherever possible, Washington should work through the Organization of American States.
 While the system is imperfect, the alternative is the region’s management of such crises through less-capable institutions in which the U.S. does not have a voice, such as The Union of South American Nations (UNASUR) and Community of Latin American and Caribbean States (CELAC).